Listen to this article here

-TULSA, Okla. — Sherry Gamble-Smith is the founding president of the Black Wall Street Chamber of Commerce (BWSCC), established March 2018.
+TULSA, Okla. — Sherry Gamble-Smith is the founding president of the Black Wall Street Chamber of Commerce, established in March 2018.

-According to BWSCC’s website, their mission is to “create and build the quality of life and business opportunities for the African American community through business education, African American cultural values, legislative advocacy, and economic development.”
+According to Chamber’s website, its mission is to “create and build the quality of life and business opportunities for the African American community through business education, African American cultural values, legislative advocacy, and economic development.”

 Gamble-Smith explained: “We established it because the community was asking for a chamber that can advocate for their business, specifically, the black business community.
 In addition to that, we definitely wanted to make sure that the African American community is actively a part of what’s happening in our city of Tulsa.”